stevenxchung/Coursera-General-Courses/Coursera - Financial Markets by Yale/Week 07/week-7-notes.md

     - The most exciting prospect is that the developing world is catching up
     - Financial markets will be everywhere, dominating people's lives
     - Financial booms and crashes will be bigger than ever before!
+  - On human capital, positioning, and meaning:
     - Maintain and orientation towards history in the making rather than to one's own point in the life cycle
     - Maintain human capital, strategically oriented
     - Maintain humanity in an unforgiving business world